 7. Open Carry Will Raise Awareness of Good Gun Ownership

 I wish this were the case.
-Sadly the gun control media wing man are well positioned to take acts of open carry and turn them into ammunition to support the gun control argument.
-If you want to do the 2nd amendment a great favor; walking around with an open and visible gun may not be the best place to do it.
+Sadly the gun control media is well positioned to take acts of open carry and turn them into ammunition to support the gun control argument.
+If you want to do the 2nd amendment a great favor; walking around with an open and visible gun may not be the best way to do it.
 Having said that, though, admittedly context, location, and environment have plenty to do with it.

 8. First Shoot Warning Shots